Pan-African flag: History

+Liberty League of Negro Americans Flag Inspiration

+Marcus Garvey wanted to create a flag to fight back and promote racial pride.
+He was inspired by the 1917 flag of The Liberty League of Negro-Americans whose perpendicular tri color flag was black, brown, and yellow.
+These three colors were meant to symbolize the colors of all the people from Africa in America, and their relationship to their own people and other peoples of the world.
+He would later use this as inspiration for his 1920 Black Liberation Flag, changing the colors to black, red, and gold.
+Then finally the black, red, and green.

+The Flag of the Liberty League of Negro-Americans.
+It would inspire Marcus Garvey to create his UNIA flag.

+UNIA Flag Creation

-The flag was created in 1920 by members of UNIA in response to the "coon song" that became a hit around 1900, titled, "Every Race Has a Flag but the Coon".
+The Black Liberation Flag was inspired by the Liberty League's flag, and in 1920 the UNIA created theirs because they wanted to unify the African American people in America and as a response "coon song" that became a hit around 1900, titled, "Every Race Has a Flag but the Coon".
 This song has been cited as one of the three songs that "firmly established the term coon in the American vocabulary".
 In a 1927 report of a 1921 speech appearing in the Negro World weekly newspaper, Marcus Garvey was quoted as saying:

 Show me the race or the nation without a flag, and I will show you a race of people without any pride.
 Aye!
 In song and mimicry they have said, "Every race has a flag but the coon."
 How true!
 Aye!
 But that was said of us four years ago.
 They can't say it now. ...

 The Universal Negro Catechism, published by the UNIA in 1921, refers to the colors of the flag meaning:

 Red is the color of the blood which men must shed for their redemption and liberty; black is the color of the noble and distinguished race to which we belong; green is the color of the luxuriant vegetation of our Motherland.

+When the UNIA-owned newspaper, the Negro World, held a competition in 1927 asking why its readers considered themselves "Garveyites," many entries, including the winning entries, said it was because the organization had a flag.
+The color red in many country flags is most often associated with bloodshed, which is also the symbolism used in the Pan African Flag by UNIA in 1920.

 According to the UNIA more recently, the three colors on the Black Nationalist flag represent: